Derhamia

-The fish is named in honor of Peter Hoffman and Martin Hoffman (Salzgitter and Hanover, Germany, respectively), who collected the holotype specimens in the wild and brought back and acclimated other specimens to captivity, giving authors additional information about its biology that could not have been known by studying them in the wild.
+The generic name honours Patrick de Rham, Swiss ichthyologist and aquarist (1936–2022), who collected the holotype specimens in the wild.
+The specific epithet is in honor of Peter Hoffman and Martin Hoffman (Salzgitter and Hanover, Germany, respectively), who acclimated other specimens to captivity, giving authors additional information about its biology that could not have been known by studying them in the wild.